HelmyBlub/chatSim/tasks.md

 Tasks:
-- selecting click should select closest not first
-    - work in progress: i need a function to turn relative mouse position to map position to calculate distance
-    - tab to switch between visible citizens?
+- tab to switch between selected visible citizens?
+- bug: camera move keys not working
 - zoom in to mouse cursor not map middle
 - mushroom pickup behavior
     - vision radius different for night and day